8vasu/pokedex-web-api/README.md

 1. Start a GitHub codespace.
 2. Run `dotnet run` in the terminal.
 3. Open the URL when prompted.
+This should give you an HTTP 404 error.
 4. Append `/pokemon` to the base URL for data on all generation 1 Pokemon.
 5. Append `/pokemon/{name}` to the base URL for data on specific generation 1 Pokemon, for example `/pokemon/pikachu`.